New Zealand Pompe Network

 16.02.2011

 Someone asked me today how MDA has helped.
-I couldn't really find the words right at that moment.
-But given time to think about how to answer, the words are...they help you to figure out who to talk to, who can best help you.
-They don't boss you around and tell you what to do.
-They listen to you, I mean REALLY listen.
-They know the right people to contact and will act as a liason between you and them.
-They can suggest things to help you that you would never have thought of, because let's face it, we probably haven't been around this track before, but they know all of the ins and outs of how things work.
-They are passionate and good people, and I really mean that in the truest sense of those words.
-Anyone who knows me knows that I always say what I mean, and I really mean that they are passionate and good people!
+I couldn’t really find the words right at that moment.
+But given time to think about how to answer, the words are…they help you to figure out who to talk to, who can best help you.
+They don’t boss you around and tell you what to do.
+They listen to you; I mean REALLY listen.
+They know the right people to contact and will act as a liaison between you and them.
+They can suggest things to help you that you would never have thought of, because let’s face it, we probably haven’t been around this track before, but they know all of the ins and outs of how things work.
+They are passionate and good people.

 Things I love: